JoseRoca/AfxNova/docs/RichEdit /CTextDocument2 Class.md

 Gets the typography options.

 ```
-FUNCTION CTextDocument2.GetTypographyOptions () AS LONG
+FUNCTION GetTypographyOptions () AS LONG
 ```

 #### Return value